tom-seddon/b2/doc/Overview.md

 ### Screenshot

-`Correct aspect ratio` and `Filter display` have the same effect as the corresponding Display options, but apply to screenshots only.
+`Correct aspect ratio` has the same effect as the corresponding Display options, but applies to screenshots only.

 ### Sound